-Follow these instructions carefully.
-This will make sure you fill out the requisition form correctly and that your water sample is not contaminated (this is when other germs get into your water sample, which could change the test results).
+Following the instructions will help you fill out the requisition form correctly and make sure that your water sample is not contaminated.
+Contamination means that other germs get into your water sample, which could change your test results.

 When testing for bacteria, the sample needs to be as fresh as possible.
 Collect the water sample, put it in a cooler filled with ice packs, and take it to the drop-off location

 right away.
-This is important because if the water sample is more than 24 hours old, EPH will
+This is important because if your water sample is more than 24 hours old, EPH will not test it.

 The requisition form asks for your well ID and well depth.
 There are a few ways to get this information: